Nurse Types / Considering Travel Nursing

 5. Do You Love Where You Live Now?

 It’s easy to be enticed by travel nursing when you envision yourself visiting exciting new cities every few months.
-However, you may need to carefully consider how much you’d like spending two to six months or so in a location with very little to do.
+However, you may need to carefully consider how much you’d like to spend two to six months or so in a location with very little to do.
 You may also dislike the climate in your assigned location or develop a serious case of homesickness.

 When you opt for a permanent position at a hospital, whether full or part-time, you choose where you want to spend your time.
 Since living in a place such as California gives you plenty of places to explore, whether you love hiking in the mountains or lounging beachside during your time off, staying in one place gives you the opportunity to enjoy new adventures and a sense of stability at work.